smoteval/PMATH/README.md

 # PMATH
-This repository contains all of my notes and Assignments (PDF and tex files) for the 4th year and grad level pure Math courses of Waterloo.
+This repository contains some of my notes and Assignments (PDF and tex files) for the 4th year and grad level pure Math courses of Waterloo.